uptoratlen/gsArchivPDFDownloader/README.md

 Currently, (May 2021) there should be only one edition (2017/10)

 ## Run
 ### commandline argument
-Attention : v0.9.0 and later changed the commandline
+Attention: v0.9.0 and later changed the commandline
 ```
 usage: gsArchivPDFDownloader.py [-h] [-e] [-c] [-l] [-f] [-y YEAR] [-r RANGE] [-o] [-mc] [-v]